-- Median Household Income Is less than 80 percent of the statewide median based on the most current Census Tract (ID 140) level data.
+- Median Household Income: Is less than 80 percent of the statewide median based on the most current Census Tract (ID 140) level data from the 2014-2018 American Community Survey (<\$56,982).
 Communities with a population less than 15,000 may use data at the Census Block Group (ID 150) level.
 Unincorporated communities may use data at the Census Place (ID 160) level.
-Data is available at the United States Census Bureau website. - CalEnviroScreen An area identified as among the most disadvantaged 25 percent in the state according to the California Environmental Protection Agency and based on the most recent version of the California Communities Environmental Health Screening Tool (CalEnviroScreen) scores (score must be greater than or equal to 39.34).
-The mapping tool can be found here and the list can be found under "SB 535 List of Disadvantaged Communities". - Healthy Places Index Developed by the Public Health Alliance of Southern California, the Healthy Places Index includes a composite score for each census tract in the state.
+Data is available at the United States Census Bureau website. - CalEnviroScreen: An area identified as among the most disadvantaged 25 percent in the state according to the California Environmental Protection Agency and based on the most recent version of the California Communities Environmental Health Screening Tool (CalEnviroScreen) scores (score must be greater than or equal to 39.34).
+The mapping tool can be found here and the list can be found under "SB 535 List of Disadvantaged Communities". - Healthy Places Index: Developed by the Public Health Alliance of Southern California, the Healthy Places Index includes a composite score for each census tract in the state.
 The higher the score, the healthier the community conditions based on 25 community characteristics.
 The scores are then converted to a percentile to compare it to other tracts in the state.
 Within the Healthy Places Index, a census tract must be in the 25th percentile or less to qualify as a disadvantaged community.
-The live map and the direct data can both be found on the California Healthy Places Index website.

-- Extreme Heat Edition This is a tool developed by the Public Health Alliance in partnership with the UCLA Luskin Center for Innovation.
+The live map and the direct data can both be found on the California Healthy Places Index website. - Extreme Heat Edition: This is a tool developed by the Public Health Alliance in partnership with the UCLA Luskin Center for Innovation.
 The Healthy Places Index Extreme Heat Edition provides datasets on projected heat exposure for California, place-based indicators measuring community conditions and sensitive populations.
 It also provides a list of resources and funding opportunities that can be used to address extreme heat.
 More information about the tool and a live map can both be found on the UCLA Luskin Center for Innovation website.
-This tool is a complement to the California Heat Assessment Tool funded by the California Natural Resources Agency as part of the state's Fourth Climate Change Assessment. - Native American Tribal Lands Projects located within Federally Recognized Tribal Lands (typically within the boundaries of a Reservation or Rancheria). - Regional Definition Such as "environmental justice communities," "equity priority communities," or "communities of concern."
-The regional definition must have been developed through a robust public outreach process that includes the input of community stakeholders and must be stratified based on severity.
-A regional definition of disadvantaged communities must be adopted as part of a regular four-year cycle adoption of a Regional Transportation Plan (RTP) or Sustainable Communities Strategy (SCS) by a metropolitan planning organization or regional transportation planning agency per obligations with Title VI of the Federal Civil Rights Act of 1964.
-A regional definition of disadvantaged communities must be used for the region's broader planning purposes rather than only to apply for SB 1 Competitive Program funding. - Caltrans Transportation Equity Index (EQI) A spatial screening tool designed to identify transportation-based priority populations at the Census block level.
-The Equity Index integrates transportation and socioeconomic indicators into three screens that all reflect low-income status and tribal land status: 1) transportation-based priority populations, 2) traffic exposure, and 3) access to destinations.
-The live map and detailed use instructions can be accessed on the California Department of Transportation's website. - Other If an applicant agency cannot utilize the aforementioned indicators, an applicant believes that the project benefits a disadvantaged community, but the project does not meet the aforementioned criteria due to a lack of accessible information, it may submit another means of qualifying for consideration other documentation to demonstrate the project benefits a disadvantaged community.
-Suggested alternatives include: - Census data that represents an assessment of the project study area.
-The agency must submit a quantitative assessment (e.g.: a survey) to demonstrate that the population contained within the project study area boundary includes: - A median household income that is at or below 80 percent of the state median household income.
+This tool is a complement to the California Heat Assessment Tool funded by the California Natural Resources Agency as part of the state's Fourth Climate Change Assessment. - Native American Tribal Lands: Projects located within Federally Recognized Tribal Lands (typically within the boundaries of a Reservation or Rancheria). - A Regional Definition such as "environmental justice communities," "equity priority communities," or "communities of concern."
+The Regional Definition must have been developed through a robust public outreach process that includes the input of community stakeholders and must be stratified based on severity.
+A regional definition of disadvantaged communities must be adopted as part of a regular four-year cycle adoption of a Regional Transportation Plan (RTP) or Sustainable Communities Strategy (SCS) by a Metropolitan Planning Organization or Regional Transportation Planning Agency per obligations with Title VI of the Federal Civil Rights Act of 1964.
+A regional definition of disadvantaged communities must be used for the region's broader planning purposes rather than only to apply for SB 1 Competitive Program funding.